Introducing Solids and Texture

 For the longest time, the official recommendation was to nurse as long as possible, but to introduce solid foods slowly, starting at 4 to 6 months of age.
 Just recently, however, there has been a slight shift, with some experts advocating waiting until 6 months to start any type of textures.
 And after a thorough review of the research, I totally give that my blessing.
 It is a fine option to wait to introduce any solid food until 6 months old.

 But let’s allow ourselves to consider a few other important factors.
 First of all, your baby is indeed interested in what you guys are doing at the dinner table!
 They are curious and want to explore.
 Part of learning is touching, feeling, and even learning how to coordinate chewing and swallowing.
-So I like to look at eating as a slow, fun, messy learning process, and indeed it can safely start between 4 and 6 months as long as the head control is there, and we will review that during the 4 month check up
+So I like to look at eating as a slow, fun, messy learning process, and indeed it can safely start between 4 and 6 months as long as the head control is there, and we will review that during the 4 month check up.
+Your baby does not need to sit on their own, they just need to have solid head control.

 Are there any other factors that would lead us to start earlier than 6 months old?
-Well, pediatric allergists think so!
-Lead researchers for a long time emphasize the hygiene hypothesis, which proposes that earlier exposure to different antigens or allergens actually allows the body to accept, rather than reject these foreign challenges.
+Well, pediatric allergists say absolutely yes!
+Clear reseach emphasizes the hygiene hypothesis, which proposes that earlier exposure to different antigens or allergens actually allows the body to accept, rather than reject these foreign challenges.
 The “boy in the bubble” will actually get sicker than most when he emerges into the real world.
 Research has shown that earlier exposure to germs, in small doses, actually strengthens the immune system.
 In fact, the best place to raise a child may be on a farm, near all the animals and even the cow dung!
 A baby exposed to farm animals has a smaller chance of developing asthma or allergies, not greater.

 Furthermore, there is the problem of texture issues.
 Too many kids end up not just being picky, but having a real issue with food textures, where they won’t accept or like anything that has too much of a rough feel.
 You have noticed the change in personality from your 2 month old to your 4 month old.
 Imagine how set in her ways a 6 month old may be!
 The child who waits too long to try new foods and textures is at a higher risk of being less flexible in her food choices.
 You want your 9 month old to be a good eater – flexible, independent, maybe even adventurous.
 You want your child to explore and be in charge of her world, and that includes “attacking” her food!
 By 9 months old, it is actually plausible that your baby will be enjoying the same foods you eat, but in small mushy pieces!
-So I would indeed start between 4-5 months for all these reasons.
+So I myself would indeed start slowly, and carefully, between 4-5 months for all these reasons, but it’s totally ok to start at 5 or even 6 months old.
+The final decision is up to you.

 Baby-Led Weaning?

-Sometimes parents will read about a philosophy, like the “baby-led weaning” method, and they feel that they need to leave it all up to the baby.
-Let's wait for our baby to tell us they are ready for avocado...?
+Sometimes parents will read about a still relatively new philosophy, called the “baby-led” method, and they feel that they need to leave it all up to the baby.
+Let's wait for our baby to tell us they are ready for avocado, and the day they want it?
 It is true that we want them interested - but the 4-5 month old who is developing well is interested in everything you do!
 They don't know what foods will taste or feel like - so it's up to us to start the process by tell them it's gonna be so amazingly fun, and then in due time, they definitely should and will take the lead.

 My advice is that you start slowly, around 4-5 months old, as long as your baby’s head control and overall development allows for it.
 They don't have to sit on their own, as they can be on your lap.
 They just have to maintain their head control.
 They won't choke on the food as long as it is smooth or soft or super small pieces, and even without teeth they can manipulate the food, or "gum" it.